iLib-js/flutter_ilib/README.md

 #### Locales
 The results of the following locales are checked by unit tests.
-They have the same result as the original iLib methods
+They have the same result as the original iLib methods.
 ```
 af-ZA,am-ET,ar-AE,ar-EG,ar-IQ,ar-MA,ar-SA,as-IN,az-Latn-AZ,bg-BG,bn-IN,
 bs-Latn-BA,bs-Latn-ME,cs-CZ,da-DK,de-AT,de-CH,de-DE,de-LU,el-CY,el-GR,